-If you would like your organisation to become a member and would like to know how to apply, please contact the Membership Manager Ms Divya Das: membership [at] chass.org.au or phone on (02) 6201 5996.
+If you would like your organisation to become a member and would like more information about how to apply, please contact us: firstname.lastname@example.org or (03) 83449081.

 - Leading universities and research centres